fedelemantuano/udemy-ansible-certification/Exercise_2.md

 ## Questions

-- Use ad hoc command to get all mounts and all block devices for all hosts in invetory
+- Use ad hoc command to get all mounts and all block devices for all hosts in inventory
 - Use ad hoc command to check if `crond` service is up on `web1.ansible.loc`
 - Use ad hoc command to display `/etc/motd` for all hosts
 - Use ad hoc command to get the facts variabile name of memory free and ip address of eth1